thunderbird/webext-docs/tabs.rst

          :name: [``url``]
          :type: (string)

          The URL to navigate the tab to initially.
 Fully-qualified URLs must include a scheme (i.e. 'http://www.google.com', not 'www.google.com').
 Relative URLs will be relative to the current page within the extension.
-Defaults to the New Tab Page.

       .. api-member::